-\paragraph{Clustering analysis.} We assess the ability of MAE-CT to form object-specific clusters in two ways.
+\paragraph{Clustering analysis.} We assess the ability of MAE\nobreakdash--CT to form object-specific clusters in two ways.
 First, we use the cluster accuracy \cite{YangXNYZ10_cluster_accuracy,xie2016unsupervised} to measure how well the ground truth classes of the validation set of ImageNet can be discovered using the unsupervised $k$-means clustering algorithm.
 The cluster accuracy ranges between 0 and 100, where 100 indicates a perfect match with the ground truth.
 Second, we calculate the silhouette score \cite{rousseeuw1987silhouettes} to quantify the spread and compactness of the ground truth classes.
 The silhouette score ranges from -100 to 100, with 100 being the best value.
 Silhouette scores smaller than zero indicate that the clusters are not well separated.

 Both cluster accuracy and silhouette score are reported in Table~\ref{tab:clustering_metrics}.
-Compared to MAE, MAE-CT shows a large improvement in cluster performance.
+Compared to MAE, MAE\nobreakdash--CT shows a large improvement in cluster performance.
 The silhouette score improves from being negative, finding almost no cluster structure, to being positive showing separated clusters (see also Figure \ref{fig:tease}).
-For methods with extensive augmentation, MAE\nobreakdash-CT$_{aug}$ performs best for ViT-L/16, where we outperform iBOT even with MAE-CT.
-To the best of our knowledge, the cluster accuracy of MAE-CT (ViT-H/16) is state-of-the-art on ImageNet, when trained on ImageNet only.
+On ViT-L/16, MAE\nobreakdash--CT outperforms all other ID methods even when using only minimal augmentations.
+To the best of our knowledge, the cluster accuracy of MAE\nobreakdash--CT (ViT-H/16) is state-of-the-art on ImageNet, when trained on ImageNet only.
 Further details are provided in Appendix~\ref{app:cluster_analysis}.